A Guide to Understanding and Combatting Digital Capitalism

 The definition of stages or phases in capitalism is always controversial.
 First, the interest in branding the ‘actual spirit of the times’ stimulates the proliferation of superficial descriptive names for capitalism (Cancela 2020).
 Secondly, the development of capitalism is multidimensional and continual, so each new layer of the system develops along (or over) others, progressively increasing complexity, making it difficult to define tipping points.
 Therefore, digital capitalism can be understood both and simultaneously as a layer or dimension of the capitalist system and as its new stage, since this layer assumes a leading role in the economy but does not modify the system's basic dynamics.
 In other words, “capitalist society remains the same at the most basic level by changing at upper levels of organization” (Fuchs 2020a, 71).

-In this article we will argue in favor of the thesis that digital capitalism represents a new stage of capitalism because digital markets have renewed the strategies of capital reproduction, temporarily overcoming the law of diminishing returns by strengthening the regulatory power of capital over society.
+In this article we will argue in favor of the thesis that digital capitalism represents a new stage of capitalism because digital markets have renewed the strategies of capital reproduction, temporarily overcoming the tendency of the rate of profit to fall by strengthening the regulatory power of capital over society.
 In this case, digital platforms operate as key agents of capitalist development, not necessarily regarding the value of the assets they actually manage or the profits they make, but because of how they mobilize market forces, creating new habits and shaping a new type of society.

 Platforms are responsible for the management of digital markets, which open new cycles of value extraction and capital accumulation.
 Their relevance in the new economy has led to the concept of “platform capitalism” (Srnicek 2016), very much related to what we are describing here, although we consider platforms as part of a larger socioeconomic order in which they assume a leading role, but in coordination with the wide range of institutions that take part in the digital economy.
 In this regard, the performance of platforms is deeply dependent on their relation to financial markets and government policy.